-I enjoyed Bir living like a local spending about 7 weeks and went back wanting for more.
+I enjoyed Bir living like a local spending about 7 weeks and checked off most of the things to do in Bir, and also the ones that’s not on any list.
 This tiny hamlet in the Kangra Valley is an absolutely blissful place for a weekend getaway or a go-to destination for a long weekend.
-Based on my experiences, these are the 10 things to do in Bir, Himachal.
+Based on my experiences, these are the best things to do in Bir, Himachal.

 01 | Check Out the Wonderful Monasteries

 Bir Billing and the villages around are known for a lot of pretty monasteries, and the prayer flags adorn the valleys of Kangra.
 Be spellbound by the chants of the monks and get transported to the realm of peace at these monasteries evoking pure positive energy.